 The Naples ANM Bus System operates 151 different bus lines throughout the city and the immediate suburbs.
 In Ocotber 2010, ANM introduced a new service to its customers, dynamic information about bus arrival times via your mobile phone with ANM Infodrin System and via the internet with Infoclick.
 All bus routes are also published on the ANM Website but there a few key buses that are good to know about.

 The Naples Alibus Airport Shuttle is a cheap alternative to taking a taxi to/from Naples Capodichino Airport and the Central Train Station and Naples Molo Beverello Port at the city center and is more convenient than using the city buses.

-The C68 runs from Piazza Carlo III to the traffic circle at the entrance to the Capodichino Airport.
+If you happen to be staying at the Hotel Ferdinando II (in piazza Carlo 3), the C68 runs from Piazza Carlo III to the traffic circle at the entrance to the Capodichino Airport.